frederic-perez/AmE-dictionary/data/dictionary.md

 __mattock__ _n_ :three: A kind of pick that is used for digging; has a flat blade set at right angles to the handle.
 __maturations__
 __maturity__ _n_ (maturities) _List of maturities._
-__maudlin__ _adj_ :five: Foolishly tearful or sentimental, as when drunk.
+__maudlin__ _adj_ :six: Foolishly tearful or sentimental, as when drunk.
 Effusively or tearfully sentimental. _Syn_ bathetic, mawkish, schmaltzy, mushy _When the farewells were in danger of becoming maudlin, he judged that it was time to leave._
 __maul__ _v_ :three::hammer: (mauled, mauling) _The Broncos can be a mauling group._
 __Maundy Thursday__
 __maven__ _n_ :three::hammer: